Radio drama: 1930–1960s: widespread popularity

-1960–2000: Decline in the United States
+1960–2000: decline in the United States

 After the advent of television, radio drama never recovered its popularity in the United States.
 Most remaining CBS and NBC radio dramas were cancelled in 1960.
-The last network radio dramas to originate during American radio's "Golden Age", Suspense and Yours Truly, Johnny Dollar, ended on September 30, 1962.
+The last network radio dramas to originate during American radio's "Golden Age", Suspense and Yours Truly, Johnny Dollar, ended on 30 September 1962.

 There have been some efforts at radio drama since then.
 In the 1960s, Dick Orkin created the popular syndicated comic adventure series Chicken Man.
 ABC Radio aired a daily dramatic anthology program, Theater Five, in 1964–65.
 Inspired by The Goon Show, "the four or five crazy guys" of the Firesign Theatre built a large following with their satirical plays on recordings exploring the dramatic possibilities inherent in stereo.
 A brief resurgence of production beginning in the early 1970s yielded Rod Serling's The Zero Hour for Mutual, National Public Radio's Earplay, and veteran Himan Brown's CBS Radio Mystery Theater and General Mills Radio Adventure Theater.
 These productions were later followed by the Sears/Mutual Radio Theater, The National Radio Theater of Chicago, NPR Playhouse, and a newly produced episode of the former 1950s series X Minus One.
-Works by a new generation of dramatists also emerged at this time, notably Yuri Rasovsky, Thomas Lopez of ZBS and the dramatic sketches heard on humorist Garrison Keillor's A Prairie Home Companion.
+Works by a new generation of dramatists also emerged at this time, notably Yuri Rasovsky, Thomas Lopez of ZBS and the dramatic sketches heard on humourist Garrison Keillor's A Prairie Home Companion.
 Brian Daley's 1981 adaptation of the blockbuster space opera film Star Wars for NPR Playhouse was a notable success.
-Production costs on this serial were mitigated by the support of Lucasfilm, who sold the rights to NPR for a nominal $1 fee, and by the participation of the BBC in an international co-production deal.
+Production costs on this serial were mitigated by the support of Lucasfilm, which sold the rights to NPR for a nominal $1 fee, and by the participation of the BBC in an international co-production deal.
 Star Wars was credited with generating a 40% rise in NPR's ratings and quadrupling the network's youth audience overnight.
 Radio adaptations of the sequels followed with The Empire Strikes Back in 1983 and Return of the Jedi in 1996.

 Thanks in large part to the National Endowments for the Arts and Humanities, public radio continued to air a smattering of audio drama until the mid-1980s.
 From 1986 to 2002, NPR's most consistent producer of radio drama was the idiosyncratic Joe Frank, working out of KCRW in Santa Monica.
 The Sci Fi Channel presented an audio drama series, Seeing Ear Theatre, on its website from 1997 to 2001.
 Also, the dramatic serial It's Your World aired twice daily on the nationally syndicated Tom Joyner Morning Show from 1994 to 2008, continuing online through 2010.